By Kathy Williams.

 Crouch, who runs the Upper Limb Assist Lab in MABE, has been collaborating with the UT College of Veterinary Medicine and UT Medical Center to develop technologies and treatments with the hope of revolutionizing how prostheses are worn and interact with the body.

-Crouch’s research uses muscle-driven endoprostheses, a type of prosthetic that is completely implanted under the skin and physically attached to the residual muscles and bone, enabling patients to do things that they can’t do with current prosthetics.
+Crouch’s research uses muscle-driven endoprostheses, a type of prosthetic that is completely implanted under the skin and physically attached to the residual muscles and bone, enabling patients to do things they can’t do with current prosthetics.

-“The funding will support our long-term goal to develop limb prosthesis that can be completely implanted in the body so that they can be physically attached to and controlled by muscles.”
+“The funding will support our long-term goal to develop limb prosthesis that can be completely implanted in the body so they can be physically attached to and controlled by muscles.”
 Crouch said.
 “We hope this will restore more natural control and sensation of movement to people with amputation.”

 Crouch’s team is currently in the initial testing and design phase of the project.